Unit Titles & Incorporated Societies

 - unit titles’ disputes.

-Further, our lawyers are actively involved in industry bodies such as, Strata Community Association New Zealand and the Australian College of Community Association Lawyers Inc. We are also actively involved in unit titles law reform.
+Further, our lawyers are actively involved in industry bodies such as the Australian College of Strata Lawyers Inc. We are also actively involved in unit titles law reform.
 We keep our clients up to date with regular newsletters and with our popular in-house lunchtime seminar series.

 Our expertise includes: